prysmaticlabs/documentation/website/docs/monitoring/checking-status.md

 ## Status checklist

 Use the following checklist to check the status of your nodes and validators.
-As you complete tasks, inputs will display where you can paste your logs.
-You can then generate a **troubleshooting report** and paste it on [Discord](https://discord.gg/prysmaticlabs) if you need support:
+If you run into issues, generate a **troubleshooting report** and paste it on [Discord](https://discord.gg/prysmaticlabs):

 import StatusChecklistPartial from '@site/docs/monitoring/partials/_status-checklist-partial.md';